Orion District Merit Badge University

 Registration

-The registration fee is $26.50 and covers an event patch and lunch.
-Registration is on a first-come, first-serve basis.
+The registration fee is $30 and includes lunch.
+Registration is on a first-come, first-served basis.
 Merit badge class sizes are limited.

-Due to the popularity and availability of counselors, some classes will fill up quickly.
+• Due to the high demand and limited availability of counselors, some classes will fill up quickly.
 Scouts who register early have the best chance of getting their desired classes.
 Class sizes are limited.

 Classes and Prerequisites